-- 1. From outside the hull, push the housing into the mounting hole using a twisting motion to squeeze out excess marine sealant. - 2.
-From inside the hull, slide the washer onto the housing (see Figure 2).
+- From outside the hull, push the housing (and cable if applicable) into the mounting hole using a twisting motion to squeeze out excess marine sealant (see Figure 2). - 2.
+From inside the hull, slide the washer onto the housing.

 B117 and P319-Also slide the spacer onto the housing and rest it against the washer.
 Do not use the spacer if there is insufficient space to tighten the nut or it is within 11 mm (1/2") of the top of the housing.